CANTO Launches 12th Annual WTISD – Video Competition

-To commemorate this occasion CANTO will stage its 11th Annual World Telecommunication and Information Society Day – Video Competition under the theme: Technology and Me – Exploring the Possibilities of ICT”.
+To commemorate this occasion CANTO will stage its 12th Annual World Telecommunication and Information Society Day – Video Competition under the theme: “How Can I Enable the Positive Use of Artificial Intelligence For All?”

-Students from ages 15 to 18 are invited to create a three (3) minute video on any or all subsets of the theme.
-Students are encouraged to use their creativity by identifying an industry or business within their country depicting how technology can be employed to develop the industry or business.
+Students from ages 15 to 21 are invited to create a three (3) minute video on any or all subsets of the theme.
+Students are encouraged to use their creativity to demonstrate how they can use Artificial Intelligence (AI) to positively impact their respective cities, countries or region.

 The top three (3) videos (in order of points) will be selected and awarded the following prizes:

-- Trip for 2 to attend CANTO 2017 in the Dominican Republic
+- Trip for 2 to attend CANTO 2018 in Panama

 - Hotel accommodation – (double occupancy)